Failure to Yield Accident Lawyer in Florida

 If you’ve been injured because another driver failed to yield the right of way, you may be entitled to financial compensation.
 At Andrew Pickett Law, we represent crash victims across Florida who were hurt by careless drivers ignoring traffic rules.
 Whether your accident happened at a Melbourne intersection, while merging on I-95, or turning onto Babcock Street, you deserve an experienced failure-to-yield accident lawyer to fight for your rights.

 Failure-to-yield crashes often happen suddenly , but the consequences can last for years.
-If you’re facing medical bills, missed work, or permanent injuries, call 321-415-8053 today to speak with a Melbourne, FL failure-to-yield accident attorney.
+If you’re facing medical bills, missed work, or permanent injuries, call 321-415-8053 today to speak with a Florida failure-to-yield accident attorney.
 The consultation is free, and you pay nothing unless we win your case.

 What Is a Failure-to-Yield Accident?